Are you a nurse working to promote health equity through teaching, leading, or practicing equity-minded nursing?

 What are equity-minded nurse awards?

-The Future of Nursing: Campaign for Action, an initiative of AARP Foundation, AARP and the Robert Wood Johnson Foundation, has launched a new award program, co-sponsored by nursing organizations, to recognize nurses who model equity-minded thought leadership and are helping lead the way to health equity.
-There are five categories of awards detailed below, and a winner will be chosen for each.
+The AARP Center for Health Equity through Nursing (A-CHEN) and the Future of Nursing: Campaign for Action, with support from national nursing organizations, are teaming up to host the second Equity-Minded Nurse Awards Program.
+The goal is to recognize nurses who model equity-minded thought leadership and are helping lead the way to health equity.
+There are five categories of awards detailed above, and a winner will be chosen for each.
 This is part of the Campaign’s work to implement the goals of the National Academy of Medicine report, the Future of Nursing 2020-2030: Charting a Path to Achieve Health Equity.

 How do I apply?